-The rich, complex flavor provides just the right counterpoint to robust pizza toppings, and it is light enough in texture to form a pillow-y rim with large, lovely holes and lofty oven spring.
+The rich, complex flavor our sourdough pizza crust recipe provides just the right counterpoint to robust toppings, and it is light enough in texture to form a pillow-y rim with large, lovely holes and lofty oven spring.
 The dough-making is concentrated in the morning and late afternoon, allowing time during the day to tend to other activities.
-The Proofer is particularly valuable in keeping the dough on schedule so that flavor and quality are consistent from batch to batch and dinner is ready on time.
+The Folding Proofer is particularly valuable in keeping the dough on schedule so that flavor and quality are consistent from batch to batch and dinner is ready on time.

 High-Extraction Flour — Great Flavor, Great Texture